+Cannabis Licensing, Regulation, and Local Control

-This section should be viewed in conjunction with CSAC's Cannabis policy.
-CSAC believes that the constitutional police powers of counties to protect the health, safety, and general welfare of the public authorizes counties to take actions to address what an elected Board of Supervisors legislatively determines to be the negative secondary effects of medical cannabis dispensaries and cultivation.
-The proliferation of such dispensaries and cultivation has created a variety of problems in many areas of the State.
-Counties must be able to enact prohibitions or regulations in the face of threats to the public health, safety and general welfare.
-Such decisions represent legislative judgments made by locally elected legislative bodies about the wisdom and need for local control over a particularly vexing and unusual land use.
+Counties must be able to enact prohibitions or regulations in the face of threats to public and environmental health, safety, and general welfare.
+Such decisions represent legislative judgments made by locally elected bodies about the wisdom and need for local control over a particularly vexing and unusual land use issue.
 Under well settled constitutional separation of powers principles, deference must be afforded to the legislative judgments made by locally elected officials, who are in the best position to evaluate local conditions, community needs, and the public welfare.
-Accordingly, CSAC believes that any legislation to develop a statewide program for the regulation of medical marijuana dispensaries and cultivation must allow individual local governments the discretion to either adopt that program in full, to modify the program as they see fit, or to opt out of the program completely.
+Accordingly, CSAC believes that cannabis regulations proposed by the state must allow individual local governments the discretion to either adopt that program in full, to modify the program as they see fit, or to opt out of the program completely.
+Local government police powers and authority over taxation and fees must be respected in the development of any regulations implementing both medical and adult use cannabis laws.
+This includes support for local land use authority and the ability for counties to ban the commercial adult use or medical cannabis retail sale, delivery, manufacturing, and/or cultivation within the unincorporated area.